128technology/docs/docs/intro_installation_azure_mist.md

 * Private Plan: For cases where there is no access to the SSR repositories (no internet connection) from the Azure environment where the software will be deployed, a Private image can be shared in the Azure Marketplace using your Azure subscription.
 To request access to a private plan, refer to [Requesting access to a Private plan](#requesting-access-to-a-private-plan) for additional information.
 * Hourly Plan: This provides a free trial period for 30 days and an hourly software cost after the trial expires.
 This plan is recommended for Proof of Concepts and Trials only.
 Software upgrades and deployments outside of the cloud, (on premises) require a token or certificate.
 The software can not be purchased via the marketplace.
 Select the Hourly plan of the [Session Smart Networking Platform](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/juniper-networks.session-smart-networking-payg?tab=Overview) offering.

-Once you have selected the plan that better suits the needs of your deployment, proceed to the [Session Smart Router Deployment](#session-smart-router) to deploy a Session Smart Router.
+Once you have selected the plan that best suits the needs of your deployment, proceed to the [Session Smart Router Deployment](#session-smart-router) to deploy a Session Smart Router.

 ### Requesting access to a Private plan